g-ruffo/MindfulBreathingWearOS/README.md

 ## Features

-- Heart Rate Monitoring: Real-time display of the user's current heart rate.
+- Heart Rate Monitoring: Utilizes Android's Health Services API to fetch simulated data to display to the user.
 - Data Storage Exploration: Dive into the mechanics of data caching and storage, observing how data transitions between temporary memory and the local database.
 - Connectivity Simulation: Experience what happens when there's a connectivity loss.
 Users can set a timer to simulate a connection drop, observing the behavior of the caching system in response.